bluewaysw/pcgeos/TechDocs/Markdown/Objects/ogen.md

 practice to use the "control" key exclusively for keyboard accelerators to prevent overlapping with GEOS keyboard acclelators and mnemonics.

-**Table 2-1** *Valid Action Keys for Keyboard Accelerators*
+**Table 2-1** Valid Action Keys for Keyboard Accelerators.
-*These keys are only valid using the specific UI keyword.
-These Action Keys must also be combined with valid Modifiers (alt, shift, or ctrl)*.
+_These keys are only valid using the specific UI keyword.
+These Action Keys must also be combined with valid Modifiers (alt, shift, or ctrl)_

 	NUMPAD_0				SPACE		UP
 	NUMPAD_1				TAB			DOWN